 - Do not allow users to work with local administrator privileges

-Using the GPO you must enable the policies that provide sufficient password length and complexity both for users and administrators, as well as account lockout settings.
+Using the GPO you must enable the password policies that provide sufficient password length and complexity both for users and administrators, as well as account lockout settings.
 These policies are located in the Computer Configuration -> Windows Settings -> Security Settings -> Account Policies section:

 - Password Policy